-Description: Bread Wheat can be visually distinguished from Durum by the "fine hairs" on the brush end of the grain.
-These hairs are only associated with Bread Wheat varieties.
+Description: Bread Wheat can be visually distinguished from Durum by the "fine hairs" on the brush end of the grain on some varieties.
+While these brush end hairs are usually only associated with bread wheat varieties, some durum varieties may also have brush end hairs of varying length.